 Wild parrots play with each other and have a lot of fun doing so.
 However, it’s nothing compared to the brain-stimulating games pet parrots can engage in with humans, including:

 This allows them to develop at a higher rate mentally.
 The increased brain activity and joy felt from engaging in fun tasks reduce stress.
-That can raise a parrot’s life expectancy considerably.
+That can raise a parrot’s life expectancy.

 How Long Will My Parrot Live?

-As you can see, the lifespan of your bird will depend on:
+The lifespan of your bird will depend on their:

 - Level of care

 - Quality of food

 Parrots are highly-intelligent creatures that have evolved to live, in some cases, just as long as humans.
 The larger the parrot, the longer its average life expectancy.